inductiva/inductiva/docs-sources/expand/bring-your-own-cloud/launch-machines-on-gcp/index.md

 - **Ensuring compliance** with your organization's policies
 - **Properly terminating** machines to avoid unexpected charges

 **Note:** Inductiva provides auto-termination (default: 3 minutes of idle time) as a safety feature to help prevent forgotten VMs.
+Inductiva provides support on a best-effort basis and cannot guarantee resolution of all issues.

 **Inductiva is not responsible for:**
 - Unexpected charges from VMs left running in your account